yoghurtina/mlops/reports/README.md

 >
 > Answer:

 We managed to train our model in the cloud using Vertex AI.
 To achieve this, we defined a custom training job configuration in a `train.yml` file.
-The job specified the use of a e2-standard-4 machine type with one replica, and the training container was built and hosted at `us-central1-docker.pkg.dev/mlops-448421/mlops-docker-repo/mlops-train:latest`.
+The job specified the use of a e2-standard-4 machine type with one replica, and the training container was built and hosted at:
+`us-central1-docker.pkg.dev/mlops-448421/mlops-docker-repo/mlops-train:latest`.

 The job was executed by running the following command:
 ```bash
 gcloud ai custom-jobs create --region=us-central1 --config=jobs/train.yml.
 ```
-We chose Vertex AI for its integration with GCP services, support for custom Docker images, and scalable infrastructure, which allowed us to focus on model development rather than infrastructure management.
+We chose Vertex AI for its seamless integration with GCP services, support for custom Docker images, and scalable infrastructure, which allowed us to focus on efficient model development rather than dealing with infrastructure management complexities.

 ## Deployment